noherczeg/breadcrumb/README.md

 // no parameters given, so it generated the links, etc.. according to the default settings echo Breadcrumb::generate_html();
 ```
-* Generating braedcrumb with custom attributes from custom source:
+* Generating breadcrumbs with custom attributes from custom source:

 ```php